 A.2.4 ADC and RTP Stream Establishment for Avatar Call

 As a result of the avatar selection and negotiation procedure as described in clause A.2.3, depending on the configuration negotiated, certain application data channels and/or RTP streams are established between different endpoints (UE1, MF, UE2) for the delivery of different avatar data components as shown in Figure A.2.1-1.
-These include (where necessary) the delivery of scene description, base avatar, animation source data, animation data, pose information and feedback information.
+These include (where necessary) the delivery of scene description, avatar representation, animation source data, animation data, pose information and feedback information.

 The decision of which avatar animation mode to use for avatar call is dependent on the outcome of the capability and Avatar Animation Negotiation procedure, as detailed in Figure A.2.3-1.